 - SQL Server Database - The database has a fairly simple structure that hold all the necessary data.

-- Scavenging service - This is a Windows service that polls specified event logs and store the data in the database.
-This service is also responsible for maintenance of the system - like archiving and deleting old data.
-It can
+- Reaper services - This is a Windows service that gathers specified event logs and store the data in the database.
+One instance of the service is also responsible for maintenance of the system - like archiving and deleting old data.

-also imports log entries stored in other Event Scavenger databases and copy those its own database.
-The system allows for multiple collectors to populate a single database.
-Each collector must run on a separate machine though.
+It can also imports log entries stored in other Event Scavenger databases and copy those its own database.
+The system allows for multiple reapers to populate a single database.

 - Admin tool - This is a simple Windows application to managed the database and settings.